Heat Network Technical Assurance Scheme (HNTAS)

 - Enforceable

-HNTAS will be a performance-based assurance scheme and applies to different identifiable elements (such as energy centre, district distribution network, communal distribution network) of a heat network.
+HNTAS will be a performance-based assurance scheme which applies to different identifiable elements (such as energy centre, district distribution network, communal distribution network) of a heat network.
 For each element, assessments against minimum standards are made in various lifecycle stages of a heat network.
 In the design and construction stages, assessments will be made to validate the claims that certain performance outcomes will be achieved.
 Upon commissioning, assessments will verify that performance outcomes have been achieved and maintained.

 3. How compliance will be demonstrated